-Special guarantees for Salmonella in certain Member States
+Special guarantees for Salmonella in certain EU countries

-When the prevalence of Salmonella in certain animal populations or food is very low and strict national control programmes apply, the Commission may grant special guarantees to a Member State or region of a Member States.
-Such guarantees include extended monitoring showing the absence of Salmonella before sending consignments to those Member States or EEA countries.
+When the prevalence of Salmonella in certain animal populations or food is very low and strict national control programmes apply, the Commission may grant special guarantees to an EU country or region of EU countries.
+Such guarantees include extended monitoring showing the absence of Salmonella before sending consignments to those EU countries or EEA countries.
 Such guarantees currently exist for Sweden, Finland, Denmark (table eggs) and Norway.